 Complex Networks may be best known for its video content, but the publishing side of its business – featured across seven websites – is equally as important.
 From its inception, the company was using a variety of content management systems (CMS) for different sites, each one with its own image management process – from a WordPress module to proprietary image libraries, like PHP GD or ImageMagick.

 The variety of CMS created unnecessary complexity for teams that worked on multiple sites.
 “The process was a burden for both editors and developers, who had to become well versed in multiple CMS, and know the formats, sizes and restrictions unique to each website,” said Complex Networks CTO Aleksey Baksheyev.
-“We had a manual that provided specifications for the sizes and formats for optimal delivery and performance, but each image had to be manually manipulated, which resulted in a very time-consuming process and slower time to market.”
+“We had a manual that provided specifications for the sizes and formats for optimal delivery and performance, but each image had to be manually transformed, which resulted in a very time-consuming process and slower time to market.”

 All told, editors would typically have to create and upload as many as six different versions of an image per site, and oftentimes had to work with the development team to ensure the images were appropriate for the individual site – a process that could take up to an hour per image, with all the back and forth, to make changes, get the image approved and published on the CMS.